 Please refer to the NEH Summer Stipend Website for additional details and for a copy of the most recent NEH guidelines.

-USA Institutionally approved 2018 faculty nominees:
+USA Institutionally approved 2017 faculty nominees (for summer 2018 award):

 Dr. Claire Cage, Assistant Professor, Department of History is confirmed as an institutionally-approved, eligible faculty nominee for the 2018 NEH Summer Stipend Program (15 May 2017).